What is Leveraged Finance?

-Within a financial institution’s investment bank, a division in charge of Leveraged Finance is responsible for services related to a client’s leveraged buyouts.
+Within an investment bank, a division in charge of Leveraged Finance is responsible for services related to a client’s leveraged buyouts.
 These services typically include structuring, managing, and advising upon debt financing for acquisitions.

 For example, if a private equity firm is exploring various financing options in its efforts to acquire another company, the Leveraged Finance division would present different types of debt the client firm might raise (bank debt, high-yield debt, syndicated loans, etc.).
 It would subsequently help the client firm determine the best option based on their capital structure and operations.